hashbbg/bbgcomp2/README.markdown

 ## Genres

+#### Selecting a Genre for the competition

 The competition will be based on a single genre for all entrants.
-That genre will be randomly selected from a list submitted to me on jan 1st.
-Submit either via twitter @hughfdjackson w/ the hashtag #bbgcomp2, or in freenode's #bbg.
+That genre will be randomly selected from the _Genre List_ below on jan 1st.

+If you want to see another game genre on that list, ask for it at #bbg or tweet at me (@hughfdjackson).

 The reason for the random selection is to stop people voting for the fan-favourite genre; to get developers to move out of their comfort zone and consider different styles of games than they normally would.

-However, some games genres would be really impractical to make in 12 hours.
-If the genre that is randomly selected *really* seems infeasible to you, you will get the chance to downvote that game (or, if you feel it has been unfairly downvoted, to upvote it) on Jan 1st.

-If a genre receives more downvotes than upvotes in the 4 hours after its selection, it will be removed from the list, and another genre will be randomly selected.
-The first random selection will be announced at mid-day GMT, and your votes can be submitted at #bbg or via twitter to @hughfdjackson, preferably with the hashtag #bbgcomp2.

-_Please do not use your votes to avoid a genre you don't personally enjoy - use them for genres you think are inherently too ambitious._
+The genre will be selected at midday on Jan 1st.

 #### Genre List (so far):